ddmitov/perl-executing-browser/README.md

 * **Non-AJAX Perl scripts:**
     Non-AJAX Perl scripts are expected to produce a complete HTML page that will replace the calling page when script output becomes available.
 Note that there could be multiple chunks of script output from a non-AJAX script - PEB accumulates them and displays everything it has when a new piece of script output comes out.

-    There is no timeout for all Perl scripts executed by PEB (AJAX and non-AJAX), but slow scripts should be optimized to avoid degradation of the user experinece.
+    There is no timeout for all Perl scripts executed by PEB (AJAX and non-AJAX), but slow scripts should be optimized to avoid user experinece degradation.

     There is no special naming convention for non-AJAX scripts.
 They are called from hyperlinks or HTML forms just like any Perl CGI script was called in the olden days of Perl CGI scripting: